-INSTALLATION OF VOR EQUIPMENT
+INSTALLATION EXCHANGE OF VOR EQUIPMENT

-This SC is for the installation of VOR equipment, including the localiser/glideslope indicator and converter.
+Exchange This SC is for the installation of VOR equipment, including the Localiszer/Gglideslope indicator and converter.
 This SC does not include the installation of antennas.

-Aeroplanes that are not complex motor-powered aircraft, rotorcraft that are not complex motor-powered aircraft with the VOR equipment not connected to an AFCS or an integrated FMS navigation system, and any ELA2 aircraft.
+Aeroplanes that are not being complex motor-powered aircraft, rotorcraft that are not being complex motor-powered aircraft with the VOR equipment not connected to an AFCS with upper modes or an integrated FMS navigation system, and any ELA2 aircraft.

-FAA Advisory Circular AC 43.13-2B, Chapter 2.
+FAA Advisory Circular AC 43.13-2B, 43-13-2B Chapter 2.

-- the equipment is authorised in accordance with ETSO-2C40c, or a later amendment, or equivalent standards; - the equipment has the same functionality, is installed in the same location, and is compatible with the existing installation; alternatively, the installation of the equipment does not need the relocation of a required equipment, as defined in the EASA Basic Regulation, e.g. required for the assessment of the type design, or by operating rules; - the equipment is compatible with the connections to the existing flight management/navigation systems; - the equipment is suitable for the environmental conditions to be expected during normal operations; refer to CS STAN.42 in Subpart A for guidance; - the instructions and tests defined by the equipment manufacturer have to be followed.
+- the equipment is authorised in accordance with ETSO-2C40c, or a later amendment, or equivalent standards; - the equipment has the same functionality, is installed at in the same location, and is compatible with the existing installation; alternatively, the installation of the equipment does not need the relocation of a required equipment, as defined in the EASA Basic Regulation, e.g. required for the assessment of the type design, or by operating rules; - the equipment is compatible with the connections to the existing flight management/navigation systems; - the equipment is qualified suitable for the environmental conditions to be expected during normal operations; refer to CS STAN.42 in Subpart A for guidance; - the instructions and tests defined by the equipment manufacturer have to be followed.

-The installation of the equipment cannot be used to extend the operational capability of the specific aircraft.
+The installation of the equipment installation cannot be used to extend the operational capability of the specific aircraft.

-In the case of rotorcraft approved for NVISs, the change cannot be considered a SC.
+In the case of rotorcraft approved for NVISs, if cockpit panels are to be inserted, the change cannot be considered an SC.

-In the case of rotorcraft, the VOR equipment cannot be connected to an AFCS or to an integrated FMS navigation system.
+In the case of rotorcraft, no SW or AEH should be loaded nor analogic instruments be exchanged with digital instruments or MFD the VOR equipment cannot be connected to an AFCS or to an integrated FMS navigation system.

-Amend the AFM with an AFMS that contains or references the equipment instructions for operation, as required.
+Amend the AFM with an AFMS that containsing or referencesing the equipment instructions for operation, as required.